City bonuses, minimum wage hike, in crossfire of vaccine program clash

-Some city leaders want to get Augusta’s vaccination rate up but not by handing out 100 dollar gift cards.
+Some city leaders want to get Augusta’s vaccination rate up but not by handing out $100 gift cards.

 “I’m not sure it’s going to make a big impact I’m much more in favor doing community cookouts getting into the churches spending the money that way to the people and really have the leader’s kind of help these people,” said Commissioner Sean Frantom.